 Rather, I’d suggest building your own set.

-If you are quite literally just starting out, I’d opt to buy cheaper knives like Kiwi or KOM KOM.
+If you are quite literally just starting out, I’d even opt to buy cheaper knives like Kiwi or KOM KOM.
 Just to get a feel for what you like without wasting tons of money.

-Also while I’m not married to any of the brands I’m about to mention, they’re affordable, made from quality materials, and will likely last you a lifetime.
+While I’m not married to any of the brands I’m about to mention, they’re affordable, made from quality materials, and will likely last you a lifetime.

 If there’s one knife that I reach for most, it’s my Chef knife.